aws-samples/aws-dataexchange-api-samples/README.md

 ## Data Requests

-See data that you would like to get through AWS Data Exchange?
+See data that you would like to get added to AWS Data Exchange?
 Let us know by submitting a request in our [Data Set Requests repository](https://github.com/aws/aws-dataexchange-data-requests)!

 ## License